Senate works overnight in bid to pass Trump’s DOGE cuts package as deadline looms

 By Morgan Rimmer and Ted Barrett, CNN

-(CNN) — The Senate is working overnight into the early hours of Thursday morning as it weighs whether to claw back $9 billion in federal funds already congressionally approved for foreign aid and public broadcasting programs as a deadline to act on the White House priority looms.
+(CNN) — The Senate worked overnight into the early hours of Thursday morning as it weighed whether to claw back $9 billion in federal funds already congressionally approved for foreign aid and public broadcasting programs as a deadline to act on the White House priority looms.

 A “vote-a-rama” on the administration’s request – known as a “rescission package” on Capitol Hill – began Wednesday afternoon after senators narrowly cleared two procedural hurdles late Tuesday to move closer to a final vote.
 If passed, the GOP effort would effectively codify a small portion of the Department of Government Efficiency’s spending cuts.